instadw/instadwell-blog/_posts/2025-10-29-best-pgs-spaces-near-top-universities-in-bangalore.md

 | Kengeri Campus | Kengeri | No, separate search needed |
 | Yeshwanthpur Campus | Yeshwanthpur | No, separate search needed |

-You can search properties cloder to your campus [here](https://instadwell.com/)
+You can search properties closer to your campus [here](https://instadwell.com/)

 ---